spicyjack/streambake/docs/streambake.md

 # Streambake #

+## Todo ##
+- Make a list of "actions" that modules can add/register "hooks" to/for, similar to how Dancer handles different URLs
+- Will there be a priority between the same hook that is implemented in two different modules?

 ## Features ##
 - Link the databases between Streambake and Album Collection, so only one copy of the same data is stored